Aadukalam: Music

-G. V. Prakash Kumar's soundtrack consists of seven tracks including two rap numbers performed by Malaysian Tamil rapper Yogi B. It was released by Sony Music and the audio was launched at a small function at Lady Aandal School auditorium in Chennai on 1 December 2010.
+G. V. Prakash Kumar's soundtrack consists of seven tracks.
+It was released by Sony Music and the audio was launched at a small function at Lady Aandal School auditorium in Chennai on 1 December 2010.
 The song Yathe Yathe topped the charts and remained in the No.1 position for nearly five weeks.

-Reception
+Release

+Aadukalam premiered on 12 January 2011 at Four Frames Preview Theatre, and was theatrically released two days later.
+It was distributed by Sun Pictures.

 Critical reception

 The film received critical acclaim from critics and audiences, praising the direction, screenplay and performances (particularly Dhanush, Jayapalan and Naren) and music.
 Sify called it "a gutsy and brilliant film" and mentioned that it " lives up to the expectation that the film carried and the credit goes to Vetrimaran whose research and hard work shows on screen".
 Karthik Subramanian of The Hindu praised the film stating that "The detailing of every characters in the story is intricate.
 The narrative moves like a good novel where the first few chapters are all about etching and detailing the players, and the plot and the action unfold much later".
 Pavithra Srinivasan of Rediff.com called it "one of Dhanush's best works to date".
-Tamil magazine Ananda Vikatan rated the film with 44 marks and mentioned that "This arena is new for presenting cultural nuances of a region and changes in human emotions beautifully".
+Ananda Vikatan rated the film with 44 marks and mentioned that "This arena is new for presenting cultural nuances of a region and changes in human emotions beautifully".

 Box office

 Made on a budget of ₹10 crore including the promotional costs, the film collected around ₹30 crore at the box-office and was declared a success.
-The film had a theatrical run of 50 weeks in 4 theatre centres.
+The film had a theatrical run of 15 weeks in 4 theatre centres.